Overactive Bladder - Medical Condition

 For those who cannot tolerate anti-muscarinic medications, botulinum toxin injection may help to decrease urge incontinence.

-In some instances of post-menopausal urge incontinence, where women are also experiencing vaginal dryness or discomfort, oral or vaginal estrogen has been used.
-However, there is currently no evidence to suggest using estrogen for urge incontinence.
+In some instances of post-menopausal urge incontinence, where the person is also experiencing vaginal dryness or discomfort, oral or vaginal estrogen has been used.
+However, there is currently no evidence to suggest using estrogen solely for urge incontinence.
 Talk to your doctor about your individual health needs, other medical conditions, and risk factors for using estrogen (i.e., a history of breast cancer, previous heart attack, or blood clots).